 Description(s) from The National Gazetteer of Great Britain and Ireland (1868)

+You can see the administrative areas in which Somerton has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference TL811530 (Lat/Lon: 52.145551, 0.645369), Somerton which are provided by:
+You can see maps centred on OS grid reference TL812529 (Lat/Lon: 52.144995, 0.646691), Somerton which are provided by: